Skip to content

 The legal grounds we rely on to process your data.

-We rely on contract to run your account and deliver the service, legitimate interest to keep Pinnix secure and to improve it, consent for optional things such as marketing-site analytics cookies and any special-category data you choose to record, and legal obligation where the law requires us to keep certain records.
+We rely on contract to run your account and deliver the service, legitimate interest to keep Pinnix secure and to improve it, consent for optional things such as marketing emails, marketing-site analytics cookies and any special-category data you choose to record, and legal obligation where the law requires us to keep certain records.
 You can withdraw consent at any time where consent is the basis.

 Special-category data (neurodiversity and health)